-Dr Michelle Morris is an Associate Professor in the School of Medicine at the University of Leeds, based in the Leeds Institute for Data Analytics where she leads the Nutrition and Lifestyle Analytics team.
+Dr Michelle Morris is a Professor of Data Science for Food, in the School of Food Science and Nutrition at the University of Leeds.
+Michelle is based in the Leeds Institute for Data Analytics where she leads the Nutrition and Lifestyle Analytics team.
 Her research investigates how novel consumer data can be utilised to better understand population diet and activity behaviours.
 Michelle is an interdisciplinary researcher in data science with a background spanning; nutritional epidemiology, health informatics and health geography.

 I am a Professor of Spatial Science at the Centre for Spatial Analysis and Policy at the School of Geography.
 Most of my research focuses on the development of computer models that help us to understand social phenomena.
 I have a particular interest in simulations of crime patterns and in models that can be used to describe the flows of people around cities.
 More recently, I have become in interested in how we can use ‘big data’, agent-based modelling, and smart cities initiatives to reduce the impacts of phenomena like pollution or crime.